 \section{The Besan\c{c}on Galaxy Model}

-The Besan\c{c}on Galaxy Model has been proven to be an efficient tool to test the Milky Way galaxy structure and evolution scenarios.
-Last updates are described in \cite{Robin2003}, \cite{Robin2012}, \cite{Robin2014} and \cite{Czekaj2014} whereas its dynamical consistency is discussed in \cite{Bienayme1987} and \cite{Bienayme2015}.
-In the present study we are interested to generate a full sky set of data to be compared both with Tycho-2 data and the most complete catalogues of Galactic Cepheids.
+The Besan\c{c}on Galaxy Model has proved to be an efficient tool to test the Milky Way galaxy structure and evolution scenarios.
+Last updates are described in \cite{Robin2003}, \cite{Robin2012}, \cite{Robin2014} and \cite{Czekaj2014}, whereas its dynamical consistency is discussed in \cite{Bienayme1987} and \cite{Bienayme2015}.
+In this study, we are interested in generating a full sky set of data to be compared with both Tycho-2 data and the most complete catalogues of Galactic Cepheids.
 These catalogues are complete up to a bright limit in apparent magnitude, thus with a dominant contribution from the thin disc population and a small contribution from the thick disc (expected $\approx 10\%$ ) and the halo (expected $\approx 0.3\%$).